The Best Cameras & Binoculars To Bring On Your African Safari

 Get a camera that has wider lens allowing you to take photos for landscapes since they also have some fascinating animals to see.

-There are a variety of cameras that one can get for your safaris but I have listed down the ones that I feel are better than the rest below:
+There are a variety of cameras that one can get for your safaris but I have listed down the top twelve (12) choices that will not disappoint you on your African Safari.

 The Sony RX10 IV

 The Sony RX10 IV is considered to be the best camera to take eon your safari.
 It is weather sealed in that even if you change your lens, the photos turn out to still be a good and has a 25xzoom camera which means you get to take clear pictures.
 They are a bit expensive but they are worth the money.

 The D7500 Nikon series offers high speed image shooting with 8 frames per second, with a very responsive autofocus property as well as a touch-screen, not to forget the tilt screen (a feature that differentiates it from other D7000 models. its video shooting is in 4k high definitions with a video stability of 1080p. this mirrorless camera is really loved among bloggers and its fairly cost friendly being priced at around $1,199.
 0n the downside it only has one slot for its SD card.